 Designed for real world challenges in contemporary coaching, three strands run through the degree: coaching process, skill acquisition and performance analysis.

 - Superb national and local links to organisations within the industry.

-- Access to excellent sports facilities, laboratories and strength and conditioning suites and a variety of playing surfaces.
+- Access to excellent indoor and outdoor sports facilities, fitness suites, laboratories, strength and conditioning suites and a variety of playing surfaces.

 Why study Sports Coaching Science?